uiceds/cee-492-term-project-fall-2022-her/manuscript.md

 ---
-title: Analyzing The Correlations Between Tree Characteristics And Their Surroundings
+title: Analyzing the Correlations among Tree Characteristics and their Surroundings
 keywords:
 - markdown
 - publishing